Business rates

 We work out your business rates bill by multiplying the rateable value of the property by the non-domestic multipliers that the government sets.

-The current multiplier is shown on the front of your bill.
+The current multiplier for a business property will be shown on the front of the Business Rates bill.

 Rateable value

 The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date specified in legislation.
-The current 2017 rating list is set as at values on 1 April 2015.
-From 1 April 2023 the 2023 rating list will be based upon values as at 1 April 2021.
+From 1 April 2026 the 2026 rating list will be based upon values as at 1 April 2024.

 Changes in the rateable value